vzhestkov/doc-susemanager/index.md

 As this site runs on Jekyll changes happen as soon as we push to our repository.

 Browse documents using the navigation bar on the left.
-Select a document version from the `Doc versions` dropdown above.
+Select a document version from the `Versions` dropdown above.